BroadbandForum/usp-test/02-authentication-and-access-control.md

 ### Test Metrics

-1. The EUT responds to the Get message with a GetReponse, ignoring the expired dates on the certificate.
+1. The EUT responds to the Get message with a GetResponse, ignoring the expired dates on the certificate.

 ## 2.7 Agent ignores unsigned or invalid Record signatures